-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

 Should you buy it?

 Yes.
 Here, we could say something about the Mate 9 being an easy recommendation because you can’t buy the Galaxy Note 7 anymore; but that’s not strictly true.
-While the Mate 9’s release is timely, we’d still recommend it as an alternative to the Galaxy Note 7, even if it was still on store shelves.
-The reason is simple, the Mate 9’s camera is fantastic, the compact body is a joy to hold, and Huawei has listened to complaints about the software, and fixed the majority of them.
+While the Mate 9’s release is timely, we’d still recommend it as an alternative to phones like the Galaxy S8 Plus and LG V20.
+The reason is simple, the Mate 9’s camera is fantastic, the compact body is a joy to hold, and Huawei has listened to complaints about the software and fixed the majority of them.

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.